proyecto26/RestClient/README.md

   SimpleForm = new Dictionary<string, string> {}, //Content-Type: application/x-www-form-urlencoded
   FormSections = new List<IMultipartFormSection>() {}, //Content-Type: multipart/form-data
-  DownloadHandler = new DownloadHandlerFile(destPah), //Download large files ContentType = "application/json", //JSON is used by default ChunkedTransfer = true,
+  DownloadHandler = new DownloadHandlerFile(destPah), //Download large files ContentType = "application/json", //JSON is used by default Retries = 3, //Number of retries
+  RetrySecondsDelay = 2, //Seconds of delay to make a retry ChunkedTransfer = true,
   IgnoreHttpException = true //Prevent to catch http exceptions }).Then(response => {